- How does Saw Palmetto work?

 It is important to note that palmetto doesn’t shrink the overall size of the Prostate.
 It seems to shrink the inner lining that puts pressure on the tubes which carry urine.

-This was proven during a study which measured changes in men’s prostate tissues after six months of taking 320mg of saw palmetto every day.
+This was proven during a study that measured changes in men’s prostate tissues after six months of taking 320mg of saw palmetto every day.

 Other studies have demonstrated similarly positive effects.
 During a Chinese study, saw palmetto was given to 165 BPH patients for a period of 3 months.